rpm-software-management/rpm-web/index.md

   * Major rewrite of package/header reading and signature checking to utilize a single codepath
   * A configurable mode to conserve SSD disks
   * Weak dependencies are taken into account when ordering
-  * Support for with/without rich dependencies
+  * Support for 'with' and 'without' rich dependencies
   * New SHA256 digests in packages: one for compressed payload alone and one for the header
   * Many bugfixes and enhancements all over the place